Animal Ambassadors

 Most of the eastern box turtles came to Wesselman after the Evansville Museum remodeled in 2008/2009.

-Jess was dropped off at the Vanderburgh Humane Society on May 18, 2019 in a box of junk and no information about her history.
+Jess was dropped off at the Vanderburgh Humane Society on May 18, 2019 with no information about her history.
 She was transferred to Wesselman on August 5, 2019.

 Location: Lobby Enclosures